zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 # Debugging models

-This section provides a set of tools and guidelines to help users build optimized FHE-compatible models.
-It discusses FHE simulation, the key-cache functionality that helps speed-up FHE result debugging, and gives a guide to evaluate circuit complexity.
+This section provides a set of tools and guidelines to help users debug errors and build optimized models that are compatible with Fully Homomorphic Encryption (FHE).

 ## Simulation